 The two friends discussed the show on Jesse’s podcast:

 Roddy Piper: We must have a world record for coming closest to having a television series and not getting it.
 Let’s start from the beginning.
 Jesse already had the lead in a series about an ex-wrestler who becomes a policeman, and it was Disney and maybe NBC together.
-And credit to you Jesse, I wanted to be a part of the project, it was a great project, and I believed in it, and Jesse said, “Hey if you go and see them and do the audition, I’ve got no problems with that.”
+And credit to you, Jesse, I wanted to be a part of the project, it was a great project, and I believed in it, and Jesse said, "Hey, if you go and see them and do the audition, I’ve got no problems with that."
 So that was very cool for those fans out there who don’t know.
 Normally a wrestler would sabotage you, stuff your bagpipes full of toilet paper as Freddie Blassie did to me, but with Jesse, not a problem.
 Then we had to go in, Jesse and myself, to this room where the executives were, and do an audition for lack of a better word, and we’ve got great chemistry.
-And we get a pilot, and they’re going to pick it up, I can’t remember if it was 13 episodes or 6.
+And we get a pilot, and they’re going to pick it up.
+I can’t remember if it was 13 episodes or 6.

 Jesse Ventura: They picked us up for 13, and they even brought in the Magnum PI writing team, remember that?
 We had the writers from Magnum PI.

-Piper: They decided to have a house in Venice in California, where they were going to shoot exteriors during the show.
-So, they said to me, “Hey if you want to live in the house, we ain’t got no problem with that.”
+Piper: They decided to have a house in Venice in California, where they would shoot exteriors during the show.
+So, they said to me, "Hey, if you want to live in the house, we ain’t got no problem with that."
 I thought that was very kind of them.
 So I moved into the house!
 So, Jesse and I went to the office at Disney, and we got our call sheets.
-We got up at 6.45 the next morning, and everything’s wonderful, we’re ready to go, we’d shot the pilot, and I get back to the house, and I get a phone call from Jesse, “You’re not gonna believe this,” “What?”, “We’ve been put on hold.”
+We got up at 6.45 the next morning, and everything’s wonderful, we’re ready to go, we’d shot the pilot, and I get back to the house, and I get a phone call from Jesse, "You’re not gonna believe this," "What?", "We’ve been put on hold."

 Ventura: It was Disney and Corelco.
-They had a pending lawsuit where they were on opposite sides of the lawsuit, and they were the two people that were producing our show.
+They had a pending lawsuit where they were on opposite sides of the lawsuit, and they were the two people producing our show.
 We got caught in a lawsuit between two entities, and it had nothing to do with our show other than they were co-producing it, and then they’re in a legal battle over a whole other thing, so they allowed the whole thing to go down the toilet.

-Piper: Aw Jeez.
+Piper: Aw, Jeez.
 We had a call sheet!
 We were a few hours away!

-I needed another wrestler, that’s why I had no qualms about bringing Roddy in.
-Number one, because Roddy did such a great job in They Live acting, so I knew he could act, and number two I needed someone in the ring with me that knew what the hell he was doing, and so it was a natural thing for us two to get together.
-I’ll tell you, Roddy, if they had flown with that, I believe our lives would have changed because I, to this day, believe Tag team would have been a huge hit.
+I needed another wrestler.
+That’s why I had no qualms about bringing Roddy in.
+Number one, because Roddy did such a great job in They Live acting, so I knew he could act, and number two, I needed someone in the ring with me that knew what the hell he was doing, and so it was a natural thing for us two to get together.
+I’ll tell you, Roddy, if they had flown with that, I believe our lives would have changed because I, to this day, believe Tag Team would have been a huge hit.